MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

 To copy data from a source to a destination, the service that runs the Copy activity performs these steps:

 1. Reads data from a source data store.
 1. Performs serialization/deserialization, compression/decompression, column mapping, and so on.
-It performs these operations based on the configuration of the input dataset, output dataset, and Copy activity.
+It performs these operations based on the configuration.
-1. Writes data to the sink/destination data store.
+1. Writes data to the destination data store.

-Learn how to add a copy activity directly or through the copy assistant.

 ## Prerequisites